Talking about suicide

 Talk to a mental health professional

-If there isn’t someone close to you that you trust to speak to, remember that mental health professionals such as counsellors and psychologists are experienced in these areas and can provide expert advice and support.
-Some people prefer this option as it’s a safe space where they can share openly to someone who doesn’t know them in their personal life.
+Mental health professionals such as counsellors and psychologists are trained to help and can offer expert advice and support.
+Some people prefer this option as it provides a safe environment to open up to someone who isn’t part of their personal life.

-You can also talk to a counsellor on a helpline such as the Suicide Call Back Service 1300 659 467, which is free and available 24 hours a day, seven days a week.
+You can talk to a counsellor on a helpline such as Suicide Call Back Service (call 1300 659 467), which is free and available 24 hours a day, seven days a week.

 What do I say?

-Be clear and honest with them about all of the things that are troubling you, including your suicidal thoughts and feelings.
+Be clear and honest about all the things that are troubling you, including your suicidal thoughts and feelings.

 • ‘I have been having a difficult time lately, I am wondering if we can talk about it.’

-• ‘I am feeling really upset and worried about my thoughts at the moment’
+• ‘I am feeling really upset and am worried about my thoughts.’

-• ‘Things have felt a bit out of control recently and I am feeling really upset, I need to talk about it.’
+• ‘Things have felt overwhelming recently and I am feeling really upset, I need to talk about it.’

-If you aren’t able to meet face-to-face for the conversation, consider doing it over the phone or writing a letter so you can communicate everything you need to in a way that best suits you.
+If you can’t meet face-to-face for the conversation, consider doing it over the phone or writing a letter so you can communicate everything you need to in a way that best suits you.

 Talking about suicide with a health professional

-When talking about your thoughts about wanting to end your life or hurt yourself to a health professional, it is important to let them know whether you have:
+When discussing your thoughts about wanting to end your life or hurt yourself to a health professional, it is important to let them know whether you have:

 • been thinking more often or in more detail about how you would end your life or hurt yourself.